GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting-again/index.md

   - bramus
   - argyle
 description: >
   The CSS Working Group is continuing a debate over the best way to define nesting in CSS.
-And if you are someone who writes CSS, we’d like your help.
+If you are someone who writes CSS, we’d like your help.
 date: 2022-12-16
 tags:
   - css